patternfly/patternfly-org/packages/patternfly-4/src/content/design-guidelines/usage-and-behavior/buttons-and-links/design.md

 ![External link icon](img/external-link.png)

 ### When not to use
 Don't use link text to represent actions.
-Instead, use a [link button](#link-button) to represent secondary or tertiary actions a user can take on a page or modal.

 ## Content
 **Writing button labels**